ClaireMakers/tdd-multi-class-students-coach/design_recipe.md

 1.  **Add** new **Student** objects to my roster.
 2. Get a **total count** of all challenge **submissions** made by all students in my class.
 3.  **Print a formatted list** of all the student names.
-4.  **Upload a new submission** for every student in the class simultaneously.

 As a **Student**, I need to be able to:
 1.  **Record** a new challenge **submission**.